AsithaKanchana1/fedora-Setup/mysql-work-bench.md

 snap run mysql-workbench-community
 ```
 You might see a warning about "`unsupported operating system`"—this is normal on Fedora and can be ignored for standard use.

+## If Desktop Shortcut is not created Then Follow Bellow Steps

 4. Create a Desktop Shortcut and Menu Icon
 Option 1: